Chris-Nesbitt/java-alleyway-craps/README.md

 - Game state tracking and user feedback
 - Event-driven input handling

-## Purpose
-This project was developed as part of coursework in the Computer Programming and Analysis program at Fanshawe College.
+Created as a programming assignment in the Computer Programming and Analysis program at Fanshawe College.